BiocPy/pyBiocFileCache/README.md

 # pyBiocFileCache

 File system based cache for resources & metadata.
-Tries to be compatible with [BiocFileCache R package](https://github.com/Bioconductor/BiocFileCache)
+Compatible with [BiocFileCache R package](https://github.com/Bioconductor/BiocFileCache)

 ***Note: Package is in development.
 Use with caution!!***